Zylann/godot_voxel/doc/source/api/VoxelBuffer.md

 ## Description:

 This contains dense voxels data storage (every single cell holds data, there is no sparse optimization of space).
 Works like a normal 3D grid containing a voxel value in each cell.
 Organized in channels of configurable bit depth.
-Values can be interpreted either as unsigned integers or normalized floats.
+Values can be interpreted either as unsigned integers, fixed-point or floats.
 See [VoxelBuffer.Depth](VoxelBuffer.md#enumerations) for more information.

 Arbitrary metadata can also be stored, either for the whole buffer, or per-voxel, at higher cost.
 This metadata can get saved and loaded along voxels, however you must make sure the data is serializable (i.e it should not contain nodes or arbitrary objects).